-TEST LOAD LIST XREF LINECNT=standard line count
+TEST NOLOAD DECK LIST XREF LINECNT=standard line count

-The TEST option is required to cause symbol tables to be included in the object module.
-The LOAD option indicates that the object module is to be stored on an external storage device.
-The last three options are standard default options; of these, LIST and XREF are diagnostic options useful in program testing.
+The TEST option is required to cause symbol tables to be included in the object module; the others are standard default options.
+NOLOAD and DECK indicate that the object module is to be stored on an external storage device.
+(Refer to paragraphs 4 and 5.)
+LIST and XREF are diagnostic options useful in program testing.